 Let us review the following marketplace screenshot from SAP.

 This is the SAP App Center, which is SAP’s marketplace.
 It is meant to conjure images of the Apple App Store or the Google Play, the Android store.
-However, these applications cannot be directly installed on SAP, therefore the App Center is misleading.
-This “marketplace” is nothing like what it appears to be, which is a directory of pluggable applications.
+However, these applications cannot be directly installed on SAP.
+Therefore the App Center is misleading.
+This “marketplace” is nothing like what appears to be, which is a directory of pluggable applications.

 By contrast, this is the AWS Marketplace.
 The AWS Marketplace is filled with offerings categorized into infrastructure software, developer tools, and business software.
 Unlike the SAP App Center, these applications can be installed on AWS.

 As with the AWS store, reviews are allowed.
 And apparently, they allow negative reviews, which is a good indicator of accuracy (web entities like G2Crowd may have a few negative reviews, but the overall score always ends up being 4 or higher).

 AWS and Google have become so popular that the major vendors have to provide offerings or risk losing out on market share.
 Teradata has done exceptionally well under the on-premises model.
 We doubt they really want to be on AWS’s marketplace and face competition from open source offerings in such an easily comparable way.
 However, they don’t want to lose out on AWS’s customers.
 Teradata has also seen the future and has migrated its focus to the cloud.
 It turns out that leveraging cloud services greatly enhances data warehousing, Teradata’s core market, which we will cover later in the book.